markormesher/tedium/README.md

 # Optional.
 chores:
   - cloneUrl: "https://github.com/example/my-tedium-chores.git",
-    directory: "tidy-go-mod"
+    directory: "render-circle-ci"
 ```

 ## 🧹 Chores

-Chores are very simple: they are a series of steps to run against a repo, each of which is defined as a container image reference and a command to run ininside that container.
+Chores are pretty simple: they are a series of steps to run against a repo, each of which is defined as a container image and a command to run ininside that container.

 Tedium handles mounting the repo contents at `/tedium/repo` in each container and persisting changes between steps.